-There were 1,544 people living in group quarters in Lakewood at the time of the 2010 census, the most recent data available.
-This was equal to 2.7% of the total population in Lakewood.
-Group quarters includes Western State Hospital which is a regional facility serving 19 counties in Washington.
-There were 794 people counted residing at the psychiatric hospital.
+There were 1,127 people living in group quarters in Lakewood at the time of the 2020 census, the most recent data available.
+This was equal to 1.8% of the total population in Lakewood of 63,612.
+Group quarters includes Western State Hospital, which is a regional facility serving 19 counties in Washington.
+There were 644 people counted residing at the psychiatric hospital in 2020.